ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/about-page.md

 ## Move the Logout Logic

 Currently, the logout logic is on the first page.
-Once the user has logged in, it is doubtful they will need to logout, so it would make more sense to put that functionallity on a page like the "My Account" page, or "My Profile".
+Once the user has logged in, it is doubtful they will need to logout, so it would make more sense to put that functionality on a page like the "My Account" page, or "My Profile".
 We don't have one of those, but the about page will do for now.

 Here is the full test: